newscorp-ghfb/NewsKit/CONTRIBUTING.md

 * Make sure that you are using the latest version.
 * Determine if your bug is really a bug and not an error on your side e.g. using incompatible environment components/versions (Make sure that you have read the [documentation](https://www.newskit.co.uk/).
 If you are looking for support, you might want to check [this section](#i-have-a-question)).
 * To see if other users have experienced (and potentially already solved) the same issue you are having, check if there is not already a bug report existing for your bug or error in the [bug tracker](https://github.com/newscorp-ghfb/NewsKit/issues?q=label%3Abug).
-* Also make sure to search News UK Slack to see if other teams have reported similar issues
+* Also make sure to search News UK Slack (eg #newskit channel) to see if other teams have reported similar issues
 * Collect information about the bug:
 * Console errors or stack trace
 * OS, Platform and Version (Windows, Linux, macOS, x86, ARM) you are using
 * Type and version of the browser
 * Possibly your input and the output
 * Can you reliably reproduce the issue?
 Does it affect all browsers?
+* If you can provide a link to your site, or a code sandbox, to demonstrate the issue, then that is a big help.
+Here is a [newskit template for code sandbox](https://codesandbox.io/s/newskit-v6-template-v4cov2).

 #### How to Submit a Good Bug Report